socrse/hpc-rse-sig/index.md

 - 11:55 Connecting the DRI community through CAKE; Nick Brown, EPCC, University of Edinburgh
 - 12:10 Group discussion: How can the HPC RSE SIG be of most use to the community?
 Additional topics chosen by attendees.

-There is still time to submit contributions or ideas for the meetup:

-- 10 minute presentations on anything of interest in the HPC RSE space.
-These can be updates on work in progress, interesting results, tools or tips, raising a topic you are keen to discuss, ideas for the direction of the HPC RSE SIG or anything else!
-Send your name and presentation title to hpc-rse-sig@society-rse.org .
-We will have space for 4-5 presentations, and they will be assigned on a first-come, first -served basis
-- Ideas or questions for discussion.
-There will be time in the meetup for a discussion among attendees on topics and questions of interest to the community.
-Please send any ideas to hpc-rse-sig@society-rse.org and we will add them to the list for potential discussion at the meetup.
-We are also keen to hear any ideas on how the new SIG can support the HPC RSE community.

-We look forward to seeing you online on 19 May!
-HPC RSE SIG Committee

 ### HPC RSE SIG In-person Meetup at Durham HPC Days: 1630-1800 BST, Thu, 5 June 2025